 Each year in the United States, approximately 22,000 women are diagnosed with ovarian cancer, and is the fifth most common cause of cancer-related deaths among women.
 Since there are no generalized screening methods for the early detection of ovarian cancer, the majority of ovarian cancer is detected in advanced stages, once it has spread from the ovaries.(3)

 About Zejula® (Niraparib)

-Zejula is a poly (ADP-ribose) polymerase (PARP) inhibitor indicated for the maintenance treatment of adult patients with recurrent epithelial ovarian, fallopian tube, or primary peritoneal cancer who are in a complete or partial response to platinum-based chemotherapy.
+Zejula is a poly (ADP-ribose) polymerase (PARP) inhibitor indicated for the maintenance treatment of adult patients with epithelial ovarian, fallopian tube, or primary peritoneal cancer who are in a complete or partial response to platinum-based chemotherapy.
 The PARP enzyme plays a role in DNA repair, including the repair of DNA damage from chemotherapy.
-Precision cancer medicines that target and inhibit this enzyme may contribute to cancer cell death and increased sensitivity to chemotherapy and are called PARP inhibitors.
+Precision cancer medicines that target and inhibit this enzyme contribute to cancer cell death and increase sensitivity to chemotherapy and are called PARP inhibitors.
 By blocking this enzyme, DNA inside the cancerous cells is less likely to be repaired, leading to cell death and possibly a slow-down or stoppage of tumor growth.
 More about Zejula.

-NOVA Clinical Trial
+NOVA Clinical Trial - Recurrent Ovarian Cancer